TracerBench/tracerbench/packages/cli/README.md

       Specify a socks proxy port as browser option for control and experiment

   --tbResultsFolder=tbResultsFolder
-      (required) [default: ./tracerbench-results] The output filepath for all tracerbench results
+      (required) [default: ./tracerbench-results] The output folder path for all tracerbench results

   --tracingLocationSearch=tracingLocationSearch
       (required) [default: ?tracing] The document location search param.